Manny Sarmiento

 Manuel Eduardo Sarmiento Aponte (born February 2, 1956) is a Venezuelan former professional baseball pitcher who played with the Cincinnati Reds (1976–79), Seattle Mariners (1980) and Pittsburgh Pirates (1982–83) in Major League Baseball.

 Sarmiento played for four years with Cincinnati's "Big Red Machine".
-While with the Reds, he posted a 14–8 record with 138 strikeouts, six saves, and a 4.12 ERA in 132 appearances (including five as a starting pitcher).
+While with the Reds, he posted a 14–8 record with 138 strikeouts, six saves, and a 4.12 earned run average (ERA) in 132 appearances, including five as a starting pitcher.
+He pitched one inning in the 1976 National League Championship Series, allowing two runs, as the Reds went on to win the World Series.

 In 1980, Sarmiento was injured while with Seattle, requiring season-ending surgery.
-Sarmiento was traded in early 1981 to the Red Sox, where he played the entire season at their AAA affiliate, Pawtucket.
-He was purchased by Pittsburgh after the 1981 season.
+He was traded in April 1981 to the Boston Red Sox, then played the entire season at their Triple-A affiliate, the Pawtucket Red Sox.
+He was purchased by Pittsburgh after the season.
 For part of 1982, he switched from the bullpen in an emergency move and had a 9–4 record with 81 strikeouts and 3.39 ERA record before returning to relief duties in the 1983 season.
+He underwent arm surgery in 1984.
+He pitched in Triple-A in 1985 and the Mexican Baseball League in 1986.

-In a seven-season career, Sarmiento compiled a 26–22 mark with 283 strikeouts and a 3.49 ERA in 513 innings pitched.
+In a seven-season MLB career, Sarmiento had a 26–22 record with 283 strikeouts and a 3.49 ERA in 513 innings pitched.

+Former Pirates teammate Dave Parker testifies during the Pittsburgh drug trials in 1985 that he used cocaine with Sarmiento.
+In 1987, baseball commissioner Peter Ueberroth later listed Sarmiento among players who would be subject to drug testing, but Sarmiento was no longer playing in the United States.